 The Board of Directors reviews and recommends the compensation arrangements for management of the Company.
+The Board of Directors has not established a compensation committee and has no current plans to establish such a committee.

 Upon consummation of the Offering, the Company will appoint to the Board of Directors two directors who are not employees of the Company.